Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Results

 Also the relative inclination of the GC orbit matters in determining the fate and the shape of the NSC.
 Figure \ref{f11} shows the enclosed mass (within 4 pc) in two models initially moving in a counter- and co-rotating configuration.
-It is evident that co-rotating orbits seems to deplete mass from the SMBHB more efficiently, although the long term evolution of the enclosed mass seems to converge to a common trend.
-This is likely due to the fact that after several SMBHB orbits the orbital parameters of the GC stellar debris lose information of their initial orbital configuration, due to the SMBHB tidal field.
+It is evident that co-rotating orbits seems to deplete mass from the BHB more efficiently.
+The main reason for a smaller deposited mass is related to the fact that co-rotating stars have larger cross-sections compared to retrograde orbits, due to the lower star-binary relative velocity, thus being characterized by a higher probability to be ejected from the galactic nucleus.
+The larger ejection fraction leads to a larger amount of energy extracted from the BHB, thus explaining why in the co-rotating models we found, on average, sparser nuclei hosting harder BHBs.
+As opposed to this, counter-rotating models will be characterized by a denser nucleus hosting, on average, a high-eccentricity BHB.
+Interestingly, the long term evolution of the enclosed mass seems to converge to a common trend.
+This is likely due to the fact that after several BHB orbits the GC stellar debris lose information of their initial orbital configuration, due to the BHB tidal field.

-The GC mass enclosed within 4 pc from the SMBHB is shown in Figure \ref{f12} for all the models investigated.
-From our data, it seems that the deposited mass increases at increasing values of the ratio between the SMBHB pericentre and the GC apocentre.
-In all the cases, the mass deposited in the SMBHB surroundings never exceeds the $20\%$ of the total cluster mass.
-This numbers are in agreement with earlier numerical and theoretical modelling \citep{antonini13,ASCD14,ASCDS16,ASCD17} of NSC formation around a single SMBH heavier than $10^8\Ms$.
+The percentage of GC mass enclosed within 4 pc from the BHB is shown in Figure \ref{f12} for all the models investigated.
+From our data, it seems that the deposited mass increases at increasing values of the ratio between the BHB pericentre and the GC apocentre.
+In all the cases, the mass deposited in the BHB surroundings never exceeds the $20\%$ of the total cluster mass.
+This numbers are in agreement with earlier numerical and theoretical modelling \citep{antonini13,ASCD14a,ASCDS16,ASCD17} of NSC formation around a single SMBH heavier than $10^8\Ms$.
 The absence of massive NSCs in bright galaxies can be connected to the high tidal disruption efficiency operated by the compact object sit in the centre of the galaxy, either a single or double SMBH with mass $\geq 10^8\Ms$.